Taqiali5/Taqi-Master-Thesis-Spot-the-bot1/README.md

-# 🧠 Semantic Trajectories for Bot Detection in Low-Resource Languages
+# 🧠 Semantic Trajectories Analysis in Natural Languages for Spotting the Bots

 This repository contains the code, data samples, and methodology for the M.Sc. thesis project:
 **"Semantic Trajectories Analysis in Natural Languages for Spotting the Bots"**